hxia5/Follower_project/README.md

 For more information about prediction process, go to [here](https://github.com/XueqingWu/Capstone_Project_Engagement_Prediction/tree/main/model_prediction_pipeline)

 ## 5. Deliverables
 The prediction pipeline will be integrated to *Socialinsider*'s website as an API.
-We will deliver the prediction pipeline (`engagement_model_prediction_pipeline.ipynb`) to our client.
+We will deliver the prediction pipeline (`daily_pipeline final.ipynb`) to our client.